-The various trails lead to some seriously beautiful spots in town.
+The various trails lead to some stunning spots in town.

 Don’t forget to skip the Mount Iron track – you can park and lock your bike and hike up to the summit.
 Another trail to prioritize is the Waterfall Creek trail – be sure to walk up the hill to Rippon Valley Vineyard for some epic views!

 Recommended by Scott from International Hotdish